cloud-gov/cg-site/content/getting-started/setup.md

 ## Play around in a "sandbox"

-If you want to practice deploying, run the following `cf target` commend before continuing:
+If you want to practice deploying, run the following `cf target` command before continuing:

 ```bash
 cf target -o <ORG> -s <SPACE>